meet THE Author

 Tom Shippey, a noted authority on Norse mythology and culture and author of “The Road to Middle Earth”, said that the book was “As focused as Jane Austen, as macabre as Steven King.
 A brilliant blend of scholarship and insight.”

 This retelling of the ancient Saga of the People of Eyri is a modern classic.
-Absolutely gripping and compulsively readable, put a face on history that is recognizable to all.
+Absolutely gripping and compulsively readable, Saga tells the story of a bitter and bloody feud in 10th century Iceland, and puts a face on history that is recognizable to all

 “Janoda paints a richly textured portrait of Icelandic culture… a gripping re-creation of an ancient genre.”